cerner/fhir.cerner.com/content/millennium/r4/documents/document-reference.md

 _Implementation Notes_

 * Any field which is missing will be interpreted as nulling out or removing data from the resource.
 See [FHIR<sup>®</sup> Update] for additional details about update operations.
+* Both write and read scopes are required to update a document reference

 ### Authorization Types